Tremainm/AStarAlgorithm/docs/index.md

 </p>

 In `AStarAlgorithm.cpp`, I `#include "AStarAlgorithm.h"` to have access to the class and methods.
 In `AStarGrid`, I create a 2-d vector which creates a grid made up of `1`'s and `0`'s, `1` being a blocked node and `0` being an unblocked node.
 I use vectors as they are the preferred method for storing a range of elements.
 Vectors are preferred over arrays as vectors can be resized but both are preferred over C arrays to avoid memory bugs.
 As outlined in the `C++ Core Guidelines`, vectors should be used by default unless you have a reason to use a different container<br>
-- **SL.con.1: Prefer using STL array or vector instead of a C array**
+> SL.con.1: Prefer using STL array or vector instead of a C array

-- **SL.con.2: Prefer using STL vector by default unless you have a reason to use a different container**<br>
+> SL.con.2: Prefer using STL vector by default unless you have a reason to use a different container

 I print out the grid with blocked nodes being represented by `#` and unblocked nodes being represented by `.`<br>